Over recent years, a lot of Chinese manufacturers are trying to grab a piece of the cordless stick vacuum pie.

 Now let’s look into how the Roidmi F8 compares with the brand it’s chasing – Dyson.
-Roidmi has made a lot of claims about their vacuums and this is where the rubber meets the road.
-How does it really compare and can it outperform it?
+Roidmi has made a lot of claims about their vacuums, and this is where the rubber meets the road.
+How does it compare, and can it outperform it?

 The first comparison we’ll look at between the F8 and the Dyson V10 Absolute.
-Both these vacuums are excellent performers at their own right.
+Both these vacuums are excellent performers.

 In the deep cleaning tests where I rubbed in 50 grams of fine coffee grounds on medium-pile carpet, the F8 scored 92.3% combined on two tests, while the V10 Absolute scored 94.4%.